cstrouse/Dell-PowerEdge-T30-Hackintosh/README.md

 - instant hotspot
 - DRM (except for Apple TV)
 - Intel Quicksync
-- sleep (HDR toggles itself on sometimes upon resume which sucks because it looks like garbage on my monitor when not viewing actual HDR content; haven't tried to fix yet); wakes up from sleep via BT keyboard or mouse quickly and reliably
+- sleep (HDR toggles itself on sometimes upon resume which sucks because it looks like garbage on my monitor when not viewing actual HDR content; haven't tried to fix yet); wakes up from sleep via BT keyboard or mouse quickly and reliably -- not working properly with iGPU-only
 - restarts/shutdowns
 - recovery
 - NVRAM